devhomie/web-audio-api/README.md

     - The Tone.js transport gives us an easy way to define musical loops, including when they start and when they finish.
     - The simplest of these, Tone.Loop, defines a way to constantly produce new notes.

+## Tone.Sequence
+  - A another Tone.js *helper*, called **Tone.Sequence** -- Lets you provide a list of note names to be scheduled to play at regular intervals. -- You can repeat the whole sequence as many times as you want.